MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 | 0xe0    | allocator | 0x100                | Next memory address to allocate |
 | 0x100   |           | N/A                  | First allocated memory address |

+The initial values of `proc`, `continue`, and `argl` are useful when debugging the compiler.
+They shouldn't be observable to user code.

 ### Initialization

 Before the user's code runs, reserved memory locations are set to their initial values and the Pyramid Standard Library is installed.

-Everything except `env` writes a constant to memory. `env` first gets an empty Environment, and then the Pyramid Standard Library is installed by defining several Primitive Procedure objects.
-Pyramid's `define` syntax is similar, so the only novelty is how Primitive Procedures are created.
+Everything except `env` writes a constant to memory. `env` first gets a newly-allocated empty Environment, and then the Pyramid Standard Library is installed by defining several Primitive Procedure objects.
+Pyramid's `define` syntax could be used for this, except that users don't currently have a way to create Primitive Procedure values.

 This article used this example at the beginning:
 {% highlight scheme %}